 Cosmological measurements have already confirmed the existence of one relic that lies beyond the Standard Model: dark matter.
-For a conventional WIMP candidate, the CMB places very stringent constraints on its properties through the signature of its annihilation on the T and E spectra [51, 52, 53].
+For a conventional WIMP candidate, the CMB places very stringent constraints on its properties through the signature of its annihilation on the T and Espectra [57, 58, 59].
 Planck currently excludes WIMPs with mass $m{\rm dm} < 16$ GeV and a future CMB mission could reach $m{\rm dm} < 45$ GeV for $f{\rm sky} = 0.8$ .
 The CMB provides the most stringent constraints on the dark matter annihilation cross section for dark matter in this mass range.
+The CMB is complimentary to direct detection experiments which probe the scattering cross-section of dark matter with standard model particles.